-As of December 31, 2018, under the supervision and with the participation of the Company's management, including the Company's principal executive officer and principal financial officer, the Company assessed the effectiveness of its internal control over financial reporting based on the criteria for effective internal control over financial reporting established in "Internal Control - Integrated Framework (2013)," issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Based on this assessment, management determined that the Company maintained effective internal control over financial reporting as of December 31, 2018.
+As of December 31, 2019, under the supervision and with the participation of the Company's management, including the Company's principal executive officer and principal financial officer, the Company assessed the effectiveness of its internal control over financial reporting based on the criteria for effective internal control over financial reporting established in "Internal Control - Integrated Framework (2013)," issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+Based on this assessment, management determined that the Company maintained effective internal control over financial reporting as of December 31, 2019.

 On October 15, 2018, we completed our acquisition of First American International Corp.
 (FAIC).
 We are in the process of evaluating the existing controls and procedures of FAIC and integrating FAIC into our internal control over financial reporting.
 In accordance with SEC Staff guidance permitting a company to exclude an acquired business from management's assessment of the effectiveness of internal control over financial reporting for the year in which the acquisition is completed, we have excluded the business that we acquired in the FAIC combination from our assessment of the effectiveness of internal control over financial reporting as of December 31, 2018.
-The business that we acquired in the FAIC combination represented 27% of the Company's total assets as of December 31, 2018, and 8% of the Company's revenues and 11% of the Company's net income for the year ended December 31, 2018.
-The scope of management's assessment of the effectiveness of the design and operation of the Company's disclosure controls and procedures as of December 31, 2018 includes all of the Company's consolidated operations except for those disclosure controls and procedures of FAIC that are subsumed by internal control over financial reporting.
+The business that we acquired in the FAIC combination represented 27% of the Company's total assets as of December 31, 2018, and 8% of the Company's revenues and 11% of the Company's disclosure controls and procedures as of December 31, 2018 includes all of the Company's consolidated operations except for those disclosure controls and procedures of FAIC that are subsumed by internal control over financial reporting.

-Vavrinek, Trine, Day & Co., LLP, the independent registered public accounting firm that audited the Company's consolidated financial statements included in this report, has issued an attestation report on the effectiveness of the Company's internal control over financial reporting, a copy of which appears on the following page.
+EideBailly, LLP, the independent registered public accounting firm that audited the Company's consolidated financial statements included in this report, has issued an attestation report on the effectiveness of the Company's internal control over financial reporting, a copy of which appears on the following page.